EmilyAMartin/art-inventory/README.md

 Portfolio is a website I developed to help artists and creators catalog their work while also offering inspiration from other artists.
 The platform features several key pages:
 <br>
 <br>
-Artwork Page: Allows users to organize and catalog their own artworks.
+Artwork Page: Allows users to organize and catalog their own artworks and projects.
 <br>
 <br>
 Gallery Page: Users can browse and save artworks from the Art Institute of Chicago, utilizing their open API.